sohamudgirkar/To-doListProject/README.md

 - Add a new task by typing in the input field and pressing Enter or clicking the "Add" button.
 - Mark a task as completed by clicking the checkbox next to it.
 - Delete a task by clicking the delete icon.
-- To delete all completed tasks, click the "Clear Completed" button.

 ## Contributing